AetherPrior/TrickLLM/README.md

 ```
 $ cd alpa && pip install . && cd examples && pip install .
 ```
-Unfortunately, you will need a clone of **OPT weights**.
-The conversion step to obtain them in a consolidated form is highly inefficient and takes 700+ gigs of RAM for some reason.
-For obvious reasons, we do not have the weights with us You may download the outputs from the drive link instead.
+Unfortunately, you will need a clone of [**OPT weights**](https://github.com/facebookresearch/metaseq/tree/main/projects/OPT) .
+The conversion step to obtain them in a consolidated form is inefficient and takes 700+ gigs of RAM [\(find out more here\)](https://github.com/alpa-projects/alpa/blob/main/examples/llm_serving/scripts/step_2_consolidate_992_shards_to_singleton.py).
+You may download the outputs from the drive link instead.
 #### Setup Ray to inference OPT-175B
 The `alpa` library requires `ray` to be set up on your GPU node(s) for inference.
 Please run the `./ray_setup.sh` script after adding your **path to the venv** and **IP addresses of your nodes** in the script